quicwg/ops-drafts/draft-ietf-quic-manageability.md

 of the UDP datagram's source and destination addresses and blocking a portion of the hash space that corresponds to the fraction of UDP traffic one wishes to drop.
-While QUIC endpoints are often able to survive address changes, e.g. by NAT rebindings, blocking a portion of the traffic based on 5-tuple hashing increases the risk of blackholing an active connection when the address changes.
+While QUIC endpoints are often able to survive address changes, e.g. by NAT rebindings, blocking a portion of the traffic based on 5-tuple hashing increases the risk of black-holing an active connection when the address changes.

 ## DDoS Detection and Mitigation {#sec-ddos-dec}